Coresight-Group/vigil-ai/README.md

 **Step 1B: Model Selection**

-Decision: Long-form text? → Unstructured Model.
-Database record? → Structured Model.
+Based on the data type, the system chooses the appropriate model.
+Long-form text uses the Unstructured Model.
+Database records use the Structured Model.

 ---